 Mpox spreads through direct skin-to-skin contact with the infection rash, scabs, or body fluids.
 It can also be spread through respiratory droplets during prolonged, face-to-face contact, or during intimate physical contact with areas around the anus, rectum, or vagina.

-Anyone can contract monkeypox but to date the vast majority of the cases have been in men who have sex with men, and the general population is currently at low risk of contracting the infection.
+Any person can contract Mpox, regardless of gender identity or sexual orientation.
+To date, the vast majority of the cases have been in men who have sex with men, and the general population is currently at low risk of contracting the infection.

-The CDC recommends vaccination for people who have been in close contact with people who have monkeypox.
-The current supply of the vaccine is limited, and so currently vaccination is prioritized for individuals at high risk.
-Eligibility for vaccination varies locally, but typically includes groups considered to be at high risk for monkeypox, including:
+The CDC recommends vaccination for people who have been in close contact with people who have Mpox.
+Eligibility for Mpox vaccination varies locally, but typically includes groups considered to be at high risk, including:

-- People who have been in close physical contact with someone with monkeypox in the past two weeks
+- People who have been in close physical contact with someone with Mpox in the past two weeks

-- People whose jobs may expose them to monkeypox, including some healthcare or public health workers
+- People whose jobs may expose them to Mpox, including some healthcare or public health workers

-The preferred vaccine to protect against monkeypox is Jynneos.
-There is a limited supply of Jynneos, but more is expected in the coming weeks and months.
-Guidelines may be expanded to others (at some, but lower risk) as vaccine supply increases).
-The alternative to Jynneos is the ACAM2000 vaccine, but it is not recommended for people with weakened immune systems and has the potential for more side effects.
-Contact your local health department for information about vaccine eligibility and testing.
+The recommended vaccine to protect against monkeypox is Jynneos.
+The alternative to Jynneos is the ACAM2000 vaccine, but it is not recommended for people with weakened immune systems and has the potential for more side effects than Jynneos.
+Contact your local health department and health provider for information about vaccine eligibility, accessibility, and testing.